Who Owns You?-Debt Bondage and the Structure of Financial Empire

-Here is the first segment of a video series that provides an excellent description of our current predicament and the system that dominates our lives.
+Here is a video by Damon Vrabel that provides an excellent description of our current predicament and the system that dominates our lives.
 The series contains 6 lessons divided into 12 segments and pretty well explains many of the points that I’ve been trying get across about the money system and the power structure.
 It dispels the myth that ours is a government by the people and for the people.
 In reality, we, and all our governmental entities are in a state of debt bondage.
 Who are we in bondage to?
 Watch it and find out.

 This series takes about 2 hours to watch, but if you don’t have time to watch it all, or if you are already somewhat knowledgeable about these matters you should watch at least Lessons 1 and 6.